-This is possibly the most uncanny of realms, for it contains within it copies of the entire multiverse, including itself, shorn of the concept of time and encumbered by implacable hazards.
+Possibly the most uncanny of realms, the Cartography contains within it copies of the entire multiverse, including itself, shorn of the concept of time and encumbered by implacable hazards.
 Somewhere within this realm every separate instant of the entire multiverse is replicated at full scale, animate and inanimate laid out in complete detail with all the lifelessness of a chess set.
 Should you chance a visit, you must take extraordinary precautions even to survive.

 Although the overworked and over-inspired will dream of the ability to stop time, and a handful claim to have attained this control, the passage of time is so deeply rooted in the experiences of sentient things that a world without time feels broken; the cold silence of things that should be breathing is unnerving.
 And despite a superficial appearance of normality, it is deathly dangerous here.
 Light, sound, warmth, and even breath do not follow their normal patterns, and many visitors lose their grasp and remain forever as frozen additions to the display.